-Calorie restriction diets are one trick ponies – they work by creating a calorie deficit which forces your body to burn stored fat for fuel.
+Calorie restriction diets are one-trick ponies – they work by creating a calorie deficit that forces your body to burn stored fat for fuel.
 This type of diet limits the amount of food you eat.
 It’s simple mathematics – eat fewer calories to burn more fat.

 Diets like this work in one of several ways including:

 - Replacing high-calorie meals with low-calorie shakes, bars, or soups

 The keto diet is different.
 It changes the way your body makes and uses energy to maximize fat burning.
 There may still be a calorie deficit, but this secondary to altering how your body functions.
 In fact, a lot of people are surprised that, initially at least, they don’t even have to count calories to lose weight on the keto diet.

 These changes take time, and the process of making them is often called keto induction.
 Keto induction is unavoidable and not always pleasant.
 However, once you have completed the induction phase of your keto diet, you’ll be all set for fast fat burning and easy weight loss.

 In this guide, we reveal the causes and effects of descending into ketosis so that you know what to expect and can take steps to make entering ketosis as easy as possible.

 Your body likes to use carbohydrates for energy.
 Carbs are broken down into glucose, and that glucose provides energy for your brain and for your muscles.
 Your body also uses fat for fuel, but it tends to prefer to use carbs and store fat for later use.

 This is an evolutionary throwback to our hunter/gatherer days when food was often in short supply.
 Stored body fat could be the difference between life and death when there was no food to eat.

 The leaner you were, the more quickly you would have experienced starvation.
 Fat is like money – you can save it for the future.
 Your body is especially frugal with fat and really doesn’t like to spend it unless it absolutely has too.